Anti-Semitic murder of woman in Paris: suspects charged

-PARIS (AP) — A French judicial official says two suspects have been given preliminary charges for the murder with anti-Semitic motives of an elderly Jewish woman.
+PARIS (AP) — Two suspects have been given preliminary charges of murder with anti-Semitic motives over the death of an elderly Jewish woman, a French judicial official said Tuesday.

 The two men have been jailed, the official said.
 He was speaking anonymously to discuss the ongoing investigation.

-Leading Jewish group CRIF said the 85-year-old woman was slain last week in Paris’ eastern 11th district.
-Mireille Knoll was found dead when a fire broke out in her flat.
-She had been stabbed several times.
+Leading Jewish group CRIF said 85-year-old Mireille Knoll was slain last week in Paris’ eastern 11th district.
+She had been stabbed several times and her apartment set on fire.

-The victim had reportedly escaped a round-up of Jews in Paris during World War II.
+Knoll had reportedly escaped a notorious World War II round-up in Paris of Jews, who were then shipped to Auschwitz.

 Most Read Nation & World Stories